survani/Sprint-Challenge-State-Management-Smurfs/Answers.md

 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

 Difference is where the state is located.
 Application State is stored globally, and Component State is stored locally in its component.
+It will all depend on how big your application gets.

 1. Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?